Sairyss/domain-driven-hexagon/README.md

 Try not to create dependencies between modules or use cases, move shared logic into a separate files and make both depend on that instead of depending on each other.

 Try to make every module independent and keep interactions between modules minimal.
 Think of each module as a mini application bounded by a single context.
-Try to avoid direct imports between modules (like importing a service from other domain) since this creates [tight coupling](<https://en.wikipedia.org/wiki/Coupling_(computer_programming)>).
+Consider module internals private and try to avoid direct imports between modules (like importing a class `import SomeClass from '../SomeOtherModule'`) since this creates [tight coupling](<https://en.wikipedia.org/wiki/Coupling_(computer_programming)>), turns your code into a [spaghetti](https://en.wikipedia.org/wiki/Spaghetti_code) and application into a [big ball of mud](https://en.wikipedia.org/wiki/Big_ball_of_mud).

 To avoid coupling modules can communicate with each other by using a message bus, for example you can send commands using a commands bus or subscribe to events that other modules emit (more info on events and commands bus below).

 This approach ensures [loose coupling](https://en.wikipedia.org/wiki/Loose_coupling), and, if bounded contexts are defined and designed properly, each module can be easily separated into a microservice if needed without touching any domain logic.